 - Of the development directors who have been recruited, 40% said that they were not committed to a career in development.

-This vacuum in leadership, that too at such a critical role heavily costs the fundraising efforts.
+This vacuum in leadership, that too at such a critical role, heavily costs the nonprofit fundraising efforts.
 The existing staff and volunteers are either overworked or do not get the assistance they need to carry out their tasks.

 Since organizations are anyway raising less money, they find themselves unable to pay the right compensation for the talent (refer to skimping on overheads).